LDSSA/curriculum-development/curriculum/01-bootcamp.md

     1. Distance metrics
         1. Euclidean distance
         2. Dot-product
-        3. Cosine distances (most used, in practice)
+        3. Cosine distances (the most used, in practice)
     2. Unexpected behaviour in high dimensions, i.e., course of dimensionality
 3. How to use it
     1. Practical strenghts
+        1. Despite slow prediction time
     2. `sklearn.neighbors.KNeighborsClassifier`
     3. `sklearn.neighbors.KNeighborsRegressor`